How to run a tax-efficient recognised property business

 Come to the seminar (and visit the Less Tax 4 Landlords stand) to see if we can help.

-He is also a serial entrepreneur with a list of firsts to his name.
-Tony pioneered embedding mortgage brokers into estate agents with Legal & General, helped to set up the UK's first mainstream fee based financial planning business for American Express, and co-founded the UK's first deregulated law firm (which in part led to the Legal Services Act that allows non-solicitors to own and run law firms).
+A graduate of the university of life, Tony has a varied and interesting background with experience gained in Loss Adjusting, the Military, Financial Services, Consulting, Insurance Broking and Law.
+The subject of a Cranfield MBA thesis on entrepreneurship, Tony has a list of firsts to his name.
+He’s pioneered embedding mortgage brokers into estate agents with Legal & General, helped to set up and run the UK's first mainstream fee based financial planning business for American Express, and co-founded Chancery Law Group, one of the UK's first deregulated law firms which in large part led to the Legal Services Act 2007 that allowed non-solicitors to own and run legal practices.

-A regular panel member on Property Question Time, he has also written the Less Tax 4 Landlords guide to Owning Investment Property, and ghost authored the Sunday Telegraph Guide to Wills, Trusts, & Inheritance Tax.
+He wrote the Less Tax 4 Landlords guide to Owning Investment Property, ghost authored the Sunday Telegraph Guide to Wills, Trusts, & Inheritance Tax, and contributes to many of the property sector’s leading publications.

-Tony most enjoys helping people protect their hard-earned wealth for themselves and those they care about the most, whilst at the same time maximising the commercial benefits of running a professional property business.
-His biggest strengths are creative and original freethinking and the ability to motivate and mobilise people to achieve their goals.
+In summary, Tony specialises in helping people to protect their hard-earned wealth for themselves and those they care about the most, whilst at the same time maximising the commercial benefits of building, growing and running a professional property business.